 How many students live on campus?

 Columbia undergraduate students are guaranteed housing for all four years.
 Nearly all undergraduates live on campus all four years.

-What is the percentage of international students on campus?
+What is the percentage of students who live on campus?

 How many students attend Columbia?

 Undergraduate enrollment is approximately 4,500 in Columbia College and 1,500 in The Fu Foundation School of Engineering and Applied Science.

 What is the percentage of students of color on campus?

 Over 50% of our undergraduate student body identify themselves as students of color, and diversity has long been recognized as one of Columbia's hallmarks.
 Recently, Black Enterprise Magazine ranked Columbia as the top Ivy League university for African American students.
 Hispanic Magazine ranked Columbia as one of the top ten colleges in America for Latino/a students.
 The Office of Multicultural Affairs exists as a resource to respond to the needs of a diverse undergraduate student body and aims to promote an inclusive university climate and to prepare students to succeed in a heterogeneous and ever-changing society.

 What is the female to male ratio at Columbia?